quixio/quix-streams/README.md

 To install Quix Streams on M1 and M2-based Macs, follow these instructions:

-1. Make sure you have Rosetta installed.
-Open Mac Terminal, and run the command `softwareupdate --install-rosetta`.
+1. To make sure you have Rosetta installed, open Mac Terminal, and run the command `softwareupdate --install-rosetta`.

 2. If you don't have Brew installed, install it using the instructions on the [Brew homepage](https://brew.sh).
 Make sure that after the install script runs, that you perform any configuration recommended by the script.